S4-Hosting/S4-Open-Source-We-Use/README.md

 * Our mail servers are Ubuntu and are running our customised version of Mail-in-a-box.
 * Our analytics servers are CentOS, running OpenLiteSpeed and Matomo analytics.
 * Our utilities server running various monitoring services is Ubuntu and runs Statping as an uptime monitor.
-* NOTE: With the upcoming EOL of CentOS 8 now scheduled for the end of 2021 and the change to CentOS Stream, we expect to use Alma Linux or Rocky Linux to replace CentOS 8.
+* NOTE: With the upcoming EOL of CentOS 8 now scheduled for the end of 2021 and the change to CentOS Stream, we expect to use Alma Linux or Rocky Linux to replace CentOS 8, but are also taking a look at OpenSUSE Leap.
 ---

 ### Projects we actively use...